 The Board is responsible for promoting the success of the Company by directing and supervising the Company’s affairs and formulating, reviewing and approving the Company’s strategy, budgets and corporate actions.

-The Board intends to appoint a new independent Director in the near future.
 The Company review the independence of the Directors annually and all new appointments will be made after consideration of the independence of the Company's Director.

 All Directors retire by rotation at regular intervals in accordance with the Company’s Articles of Association.
 The Company’s Articles of Association require that one-third of the Directors must stand for re-election by shareholders annually in rotation; that all Directors must stand for re-election at least once every three years; and that any new Directors appointed during the year must stand for election at the AGM immediately following their appointment.
-Aman Sachdeva and Hanno Pengilly were re-elected to the Board at the 2019 AGM, Michael Haworth will offer himself for re-election at the AGM to be held in 2020.
+Aman Sachdeva and Hanno Pengilly were re-elected to the Board at the 2019 AGM, Michael Haworth and Scott Fletcher will offer themselves for re-election at the AGM to be held in 2020.